2009 Major League Baseball postseason: (1) New York Yankees vs. (3) Minnesota Twins

 This was the third postseason meeting between the Yankees and Twins.
 The Yankees swept the Twins to return to the ALCS for the first time since 2004.

 In the first postseason game at the new Yankee Stadium, the Yankees blew out the Twins in part thanks to home runs from Derek Jeter and Hideki Matsui.
 In Game 2, the Twins took a 3-1 lead thanks to an RBI single from Nick Punto, but it wouldn’t hold as Alex Rodriguez hit a two-run home run in the bottom of the ninth to force extra innings.
 Mark Teixeira would win the game for the Yankees in the bottom of the eleventh with a walk-off home run to give them a 2–0 series lead headed to Minneapolis.
 In Game 3, the Twins again struck first with an RBI single from Joe Mauer in the bottom of the sixth, but it was quickly erased as A-Rod and Jorge Posada both hit solo home runs in the top of the seventh to put the Yankees in the lead for good.
 The Yankees added two more runs in the top of the ninth from Posada and Robinson Cano as they won 4-1 to complete the sweep.
-Game 3 was the last Twins game ever played at the Hubert H. Humphrey Metrodome.
+Game 3 was the last MLB game ever played at the Hubert H. Humphrey Metrodome.

 The two teams would meet again in the ALDS in 2010 and 2019, with the Yankees sweeping both times, and the Wild Card Game in 2017, also won by the Yankees.